coder/coder/docs/install/database.md

 ## Basic configuration

-Before starting the Coder server, prepare the database server.
-Create a role and a database.
+Before starting the Coder server, prepare the database server by creating a role and a database.
 Remember that the role must have access to the created database.

 With `psql`: